Soelferwulf/Cthulhu-Mythos/README.md

-# This is a website about Cthulhu Mythos and H.P.Lovecraft
+# This is a website about Cthulhu Mythos and H. P. Lovecraft

 It was created as a semester project for my WebDesign course at BBRZ (BITEC)